Indonesia Pertamina aims to restarts refinery in days after blaze | Headlines

 Pertamina chief executive Nicke Widyawati told reporters the fire was concentrated in the refinery's storage tanks and there had been no impact on the processing plant.
 "The main equipment at the refinery is not affected," she said.
 "We hope the plant can be operational again soon after we put out the fire so there are no disruptions to supply."

+Separately, Nicke told local media that only four storage tanks were affected, out of the total 72 tanks in Balongan with total capacity of 1.35 million kilo litres.
+Efforts to estinguish the blaze were continuing, she said, adding that the fire had been contained to a small area and she's optimistic it will be put out soon.

-Pertamina expects operations can be restored in four to five days, Pertamina director Mulyono told the media briefing.
+Pertamina expects operations can be restored in four to five days, Pertamina director Mulyono said.
 The fire started just after midnight during bad weather, Pertamina said, although the cause was currently unknown.

-Five people were being treated in hospital for burns, a company spokesman said, adding that some were passing near the refinery when the fire broke out.
+Six people were being treated in hospital for burns, a company statement said.
 No Pertamina staff were hurt.
+FUEL STOCK "SECURE"

 Pertamina's Mulyono said the company had "secure" levels of fuels stocks to supply Indonesia, including for the upcoming Islamic holidays of Eid Al-Fitr.
 "There is no need for panic because stock is abundant.
 This is of course because demand conditions are not fully normal yet, so the stock is still very high," Mulyono said.

-Balongan, one of Pertamina's biggest refineries, processes crude oil from the Duri and Minas fields in Riau province and supplies fuel to Jakarta and the western regions of Java island.
-Pertamina will use fuel from its other refineries in Cilacap and Tuban to help provide supplies to Jakarta while Balongan is shut, Mulyono added.
+Balongan, one of Pertamina's biggest refineries, supplies fuel to Jakarta and the western regions of Java island.
+Pertamina will use fuel from its refineries in Cilacap and Tuban to help provide supplies to Jakarta while Balongan is shut, Mulyono added.

-Nicke said efforts to put out the blaze were continuing, but the fire had been contained to a small area.
 Television footage earlier showed a massive column of black smoke rising from the site, which is about 225 km (140 miles) east of the capital Jakarta.
-West Java police will be involved in the investigation into the cause of the fire, police spokesman Erdi Chaniago told Reuters.
+Ahmad Dofiri, West Java police chief told local media that police suspected there was a leak at the site prior to the fire.

+"Initial information we received is that there was a leak at the plant.
+While the leak was being handled, the lightning struck," Dofiri said, adding that police are looking into what ignited the fire.
+Nicke said investigation is still ongoing.

 A nearby resident told Metro TV she was awoken by a pungent smell of oil fumes and saw lightning strikes in the sky.
 "We smelled a strong fuel scent first, so strong that my nose hurt, while we heard lightning strikes," said Susi, who gave only one name